IdanHaim/webhose-dotnet/README.md

   * query - the search query, either as a search string, or as a Query object

-### webhoseQuery class
+### WebhoseQuery class

-webhoseQuery objects correspond to the advanced search options that appear on https://webhose.io/use
+WebhoseQuery objects correspond to the advanced search options that appear on https://webhose.io/use

-webhoseQuery objects have the following members:
+WebhoseQuery objects have the following members:

 * ``allTerms`` - a list of strings, all of which must appear in the results
 * ``someTerms`` - a list of strings, some of which must appear in the results